top of page

 "The Paradox of Veterans' Participation in Congressional Campaigns" (Working Paper)

-While military candidates emphasize their service records in the carefully curated world of campaign videos and official tweets, the extent of the impact of the military, congressional campaigns remains unclear.
+While military candidates emphasize their service records in the carefully curated world of campaign videos and official tweets, the extent of the impact of the military congressional campaigns remains unclear.
 This chapter of my dissertation details the effect of military campaigning using a survey experiment and observational data to show how the revelation of military service records and tailored military messaging affect impressions of candidates, party evaluations, and potential electoral margins.
 I show that both candidates and parties are evaluated more positively when military service is mentioned, but these features come at the expense of greater politicization of the military.
-The results highlight the paradox of military candidates - the parties recruiting military candidates benefit at the expense of politicizing in the military.
+The results highlight the paradox of military candidates - the parties recruiting military candidates benefit at the expense of politicizing the military.

 Co-Authored Work